tirthvpatel204/Cash-Intelligence-Navigator/README.md

 |  40–59 | 🟡 Needs Attention |
 |   0–39 | 🔴 Critical        |

-A breakdown is provided to help users understand how the score was calculated.

----
+The application also provides a breakdown of the factors contributing to the score.

-## 🎯 Savings Goals
+### 🎯 Savings Goals

-Create and monitor multiple financial goals.
+Users can create and manage multiple savings goals.

-Example goals:
+Examples:

 * 💻 Laptop
 * 🏍️ Bike